 We must encourage young people to be reconciled with baseball.
 Following an initiative of the Los Angeles Evening Herald, Walsh and Ruth decide in 1923 that for three consecutive seasons the bat of the first home run of the champion will be inscribed and signed by him and given to the winner of a baseball contest organized for Californian students.

 In 1923 Ruth scores his first homer on April 18 during the inauguration of the Yankee Stadium.
 It was impossible to imagine a more prestigious event.
 The bat used for this feat is awarded on June 7 by the newspaper to a young player named Victor Orsatti.
-It was sold on December 13, 2004 by Sotheby's for $ 1.26M including premium, a huge price for a sports memorabilia at that time.
+It was sold on December 13, 2004 by Sotheby's for $ 1.26M, a great price for a sports memorabilia at that time.

 In 1924 Ruth records his first homer on April 20 in Washington DC.
 His bat is awarded as promised to the winner of the Californian contest, Phil Grossman.
 It passed at Heritage on February 23, 2019.